jthomas252/DogpitJamXII-HotdogInspectionDay/dogpit_jam_xii_todo.md

 	- Remove the remaining hotdogs on the scene
 	- Set the spawner back up to a full count
 	- Reset the game timer

-# Scoring
-- Display Quota on the Computer Screen, bugfix

 # Hotdog Generation
 - Set up meats randomizer in Hotdog creation